10 Magical Witch Romance Books

 4. These Witches Don’t Burn

-These Witches Don’t Burn an LGBT fiction with the paranormal world that has a sapphic romance.
+These Witches Don’t Burn is an LGBT fiction with the paranormal world with a sapphic romance.
 The heroine is an elemental witch, meaning that she can control the elements of fire, earth, and wind.
-So it is a cool version of Avatar.
+So, it is an excellent version of Avatar.
 Is there something going on in her town?
-She lives in Salem, Massachusetts, which is very known for the Salem Witch Trials.
-Here she realizes that there is evidence of some blood magic going on, which is forbidden in her community.
-So she has to team up with her ex-girlfriend to figure out what is happening.
+She lives in Salem, Massachusetts, known for the Salem Witch Trials.
+Here, she realizes that there is evidence of some blood magic going on, which is forbidden in her community.
+So, she must team up with her ex-girlfriend to determine what is happening.

 There is a new girl in town that she has a crush on, so she’s navigating through the romance.
 As an emotional read, this book made me cry, and the ending was surprising.
 Also, it ends in a bit of a cliffhanger because of the mystery.
 The book’s negative side is the toxic masculinity, weak character, and unrealistic plot.
 Overall, you can enjoy it if you want queer love with strong witchcraft.